THE BEGINNING OF COMMUNITAS

-Our group grew not by advertising but by word of mouth, and that is the way it continues to be sustained.
+Our group grew not by advertising but by word of mouth, and that is the way it continued to be sustained.
 A leader from a local church heard about us early on and asked if she could come over and talk about what we were doing.
 I said, “Sure.”
 When I hung up, I asked myself, “What are we doing?”
-When I stopped to analyze that question, several things surfaced that have proved to be our standing operating procedure:
+When I stopped to analyze that question, several things surfaced that proved to be our standing operating procedure:

 - What we do, they do.
 We make leaders by giving them a piece of the pie.
 It is the empowering rather than the empowered version of leading.
 We believe in people and are willing to take risks.
 That means they do the stuff.
 For us, leadership is not about getting followers but about helping people to walk into their God-appointed destiny.

 - We focus on encountering a good God and asking Him to heal us and empower us.
 This means honesty and vulnerability in our relationships, moving toward tension rather than away from it, to strengthen love and community.